FlipperPA/wagtailcontentstream/README.md

 # Wagtail Content Stream

-An abstract Django abstract model with a Wagtail StreamField named `body` with multiple blocks I use on a regular basis.
+An abstract Django model with a Wagtail StreamField named `body` with multiple blocks I use on a regular basis.
 It's opinioned: very little HTML is allowed in the text block, forcing authors to create structured data.
 The following blocks are included in the StreamField:

 * Heading
 * Paragraph